fluxninja/aperture/docs/content/faq.md

   - faq
 ---

-### Does the usage of Aperture entail extra overhead on requests? {#request-overhead}
+### Does Aperture add latency on requests? {#request-overhead}

-While Aperture does add some latency overhead, it's a minimal one.
+While Aperture does add some latency, it is a minimal one.
 Thanks to colocating Aperture Agents with services, it's a single RPC call within a single node.

-### If we already have circuit breakers and rate limiting in EnvoyProxy, what are the benefits of using Aperture? {#envoy-rate-limit}
+### If are the benefits of using Aperture over circuit breakers and rate limiting in EnvoyProxy? {#envoy-rate-limit}

 While Envoy does have some local and non-local rate-limiting capabilities, there are still benefits of using Aperture: